theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 I take responsibility for what I say, not for what _you think I mean_.

-Long live the Sovereign Secular Democratic Republic of Bharat.
+Long live Bhārat Gaṇarājya, the Sovereign Secular Democratic Republic of India.